Common Repetitive Stress Injuries in the Workplace

 De Quervain’s Disease

-De Quervain’s Disease is a little-known condition that most individuals outside of the medical community have never even heard of.
+De Quervain’s Disease is a little-known condition that most individuals outside the medical community have never even heard of.
 It pertains to inflammation of the tunnel that houses the tendons and nerves that control the movement and flexibility of the thumb.
 When these nerves and tendons are damaged or inflamed, it most commonly causes pain and swelling at the base of the thumb.
-In advanced cases of the condition, pain and numbness can radiate up into the wrist and up the lower arm as far as the elbow and cause the join to lock up.
+In advanced cases of the condition, pain and numbness can radiate up into the wrist and up the lower arm as far as the elbow and cause the joint to lock up.
 This condition can affect a worker’s ability to grip objects.
 The only real long-term treatment is to remove the conditions that cause the injury in the first place.

 Thoracic Outlet Syndrome

-The final example of RSIs on this list is a condition known as Thoracic Outlet Syndrome.
+The final example of RSI on this list is a condition known as Thoracic Outlet Syndrome.
 This is a condition that is caused by compression of the bundle of sensitive nerves that run through the space between the lower neck and first rib.
-It can cause muscle spasms, locking of the neck and shoulder, headaches, and pan or numbness radiating from the area into the head, down the arms to the fingers, and down the back.
+It can cause muscle spasms, locking of the neck and shoulder, headaches, and pain or numbness radiating from the area into the head, down the arms to the fingers, and down the back.
 Poor posture, bending over, heavy lifting, twisting, and having arms over your head are all common postures and movements that can lead to this disorder.
-It can be treated by improving posture, practices safe lifting, and avoiding stressful repetitive movements.
+It can be treated by improving posture, practicing safe lifting, and avoiding stressful repetitive movements.

-Contact The Pain Relief Institute Today
+Contact the Pain Relief Institute Today